moguries/dahack/README.md

 response times, contributing to stronger domestic security.

 ## Instrutions
-1. launch the github repo and run the app3.py file
+1. clone and launch the github repo
+2. run the app3.py file
-2. download the crime_hotspots_csv files and upload them onto the website
+3. download the crime_hotspots_csv files and upload them onto the website

 ## Usages